In This Guide

 Most Brisbane problems don't need a van.
 Remote is quick for email errors, malware cleanup, printer drivers, Microsoft 365, and NBN modem settings.
 Onsite shines when the PC won't power on, Wi-Fi won't cover a large Queenslander, or your POS and cabling need hands-on work.

-Good providers use one‑time codes, consent prompts, and end‑to‑end encryption.
+Good providers use one-time codes, consent prompts, and end-to-end encryption.
 You can see the cursor move and end the session any time.
-Ask for:
+Ask any potential provider for:

 - Session logs and MFA on the tool.